-- Consider, in consultation with the external auditors and the Head of Internal Audit, the audit scope and plans of the internal auditors and external auditors. - Review with the Head of Internal Audit and the external auditors the coordination of audit efforts to assure completeness of coverage, reduction of redundant efforts, and the effective use of audit resources. - Review the following with the Director of Finance and External Auditors upon completion of the quarterly reviews and annual examination: - The quarterly and audited annual financial statements and related footnotes, integrity of financial reporting of the Company in accordance with accounting principles applied in the Company. - The Audit Committee shall approve, on behalf of the Board, each of the quarterly financial statements and the corresponding announcements for the first 3 quarters of each financial year. - The Audit Committee shall recommend to the Board, for approval, the annual financial results and the related announcements: - The external auditors' audit of the annual financial statements and reports thereon; - The adequacy of the Company's system of accounting controls; - The assistance given by Management to external auditors;
+- Consider, in consultation with the external auditors and the Head of Internal Audit, the audit scope and plans of the internal auditors and external auditors. - Review with the Head of Internal Audit and the external auditors the co-ordination of audit efforts to assure completeness of coverage, reduction of redundant efforts, and the effective use of audit resources. - Review the following with the Director of Finance and External Auditors upon completion of the quarterly reviews and annual examination: - The quarterly and audited annual financial statements and related footnotes, integrity of financial reporting of the Company in accordance with accounting principles applied in the Company.
+The Audit Committee shall approve, on behalf of the Board, each of the quarterly financial statements and the corresponding announcements for the first 3 quarters of each financial year. - The Audit Committee shall recommend to the Board, for approval, the annual financial results and the related announcements: - The external auditors' audit of the annual financial statements and reports thereon; - The adequacy of the Company's system of accounting controls; - The assistance given by Management to external auditors; - Any related significant findings and recommendations of the external auditors and internal auditors together with Management's responses thereto; and - Any significant changes required in the external auditors' audit plan, any serious difficulties or disputes with Management encountered during the course of the audit and their resolution, and other matters related to the conduct of the audit. - Consider and review with Management and the Head of Internal Audit and Compliance annually: - Significant internal audit and compliance observations during the year and Management's responses thereto;